 - tropical: pineapple, papaya, mango, passion fruit in any combination, sprinkled with desiccated coconut or shreds.
 A scoop of vegan mango or similar flavour yogurt.

-- Bakewell flavour: ground almonds, almond essence and cherries, perhaps a tbsp of almond butter, flaked almonds.
+- Bakewell flavour: ground almonds, almond essence and cherries, perhaps a tablespoon of almond butter, flaked almonds.

 - peanut butter and fruit jam/jelly